eclipse-dataplane-signaling/dataplane-signaling/specifications/signaling.md

 Each Transfer Type Profile MUST:

-1. **Be identified by a fully-expanded URL.** Each profile is rooted at a single absolute URL (the **profile URL**) under which it is published.
+1. **Be identified by a fully-expanded URL.** Each profile is rooted at a single absolute URL (the **profile URL**) under which a human-readable spec document is published.

 2. **Declare one or more `transferType` values.** A profile MUST support at least one of the `push` or `pull` directions, and MAY support both.
 Each supported direction is exposed as a `transferType` value formed by appending